BLOG

 Why Accessibility Matters

 Web accessibility is an inclusive practice.
-It works to remove barriers that prevent interaction with, or access to websites, by people with disabilities.
-It doesn’t mean usable but with someone else’s help, or useable but to a lesser degree than someone without a disability.
-Sites that are well developed make it possible for everyone to use them; regardless of individual needs or disabilities.
+It works to remove barriers that prevent interaction with or access to websites by people with disabilities.
+It doesn’t mean usable only with someone else’s help, or usable to a lesser degree than for someone without a disability.
+Well-developed sites make it possible for everyone to use them, regardless of individual needs or disabilities.

 web accessibility types of disabilities infographic

 Digital technology has the potential to be a great equalizer.
-While those with a disability may have difficulties getting to a physical location.
-Online services are a convenient ‘anywhere, anytime’ option.
-But did you know, in 2016, 70% of websites, reviewed for accessibility, failed the Web Content Accessibility Guidelines 2.0 test.
+Since those with disabilities may have difficulties getting to a physical location, online services are a convenient “anywhere, anytime” option.
+But did you know that in 2020, 95% of websites reviewed for accessibility failed the Web Content Accessibility Guidelines 2.0 test?

 For a nonprofit organization, having an accessible website has many advantages.
-Below are our top 3 reasons for an accessible and user friendly website.
+Below are our top three reasons for an accessible and user-friendly website.

 1. Disabilities are not rare

-More than that.
-People with tired eyes or screen fatigue, those using a mobile device, or with lousy bandwidth can all benefit by a user friendly website.
+More than that, people with tired eyes or screen fatigue, those using a mobile device, or those with lousy bandwidth can all benefit from a user-friendly website.
 It can even improve your search engine optimization (SEO) and boost your credibility!

 2. Legality

-Currently if your nonprofit organization interfaces with, in any capacity, a government agency you must be compliant by law.
+Currently, if your nonprofit organization interfaces with a government agency in any capacity, it must be compliant with accessibility laws.

 lady justice